gbmhunter/blog/content/posts/2020/12-31-december-2020-updates/_index.md

 * Started a new page (in notes form) on {{% link text="SiFive microcontrollers" src="/programming/microcontrollers/sifive" %}}.

     {{% figure src="/programming/microcontrollers/sifive/sifive-hifive-rev-b-dev-kit-stock-photo.png" width="450px" %}}

+* Started a new page (in notes form) on Azure RTOS ThreadX.

+* Added a diagram to the C Dynamic Memory Allocation page.